karbassi/mastery-curriculum/1_hello_world.md

 And complete todos, with `todo complete Wash the dog`:

 ```
-Todo completed: Wash the car
+Todo completed: Wash the dog

 You have 2 Todos left to complete:
 * Wash the car